What Is Route Optimization?

 The problem with manual route planning

-As you can see, with all these constraints route planning is extremely complex.
+As you can see, with all these constraints route management and route planning are extremely complex.
 And yet, up to a point, humans are remarkably good at solving routing problems, especially experienced planners who know their city, their fleet, and their drivers well.

 A human planner will be able to juggle business priorities, make tough decisions when there are conflicting priorities and work with information that’s not in the routing database.